nice-game-hints/call-of-the-sea/chapter-05/01-current.md

 ---
-title: Chaning the current gate
+title: Changing the current in the gate
 ---

 The gate flows water to either one direction.